Deception is simply truth mixed with lies.

 God will not let the devil have joint custody with Him where He (God) lets him have you Monday to Saturday, and He (God) only gets you for a few hours on Sunday.

-One big difference between God and the devil is that, unlike the devil, who has no problem sharing you with God, God does not share you with anyone or anything.
+One big difference between God and the devil is that, unlike the devil, who has no problem sharing you with God, God will not share you with anyone or anything.
 The Bible says His name is Jealous and He is a jealous God. (see Exodus 34:14)

 God would rather have the devil have you than get a few visiting hours on Sunday.